MarkAWard/hpc15-A4/README.md

 # hpc15-A4

-I used the below image to time the performance of the convolution algorithm on different platforms.
+a) I used the below image to time the performance of the convolution algorithm on different platforms.
 ![](/bike.jpg?raw=True "Original bike")

 The final blurred version of the image looked like this: